Rushton Hall: History

 The Hall was sold in 1619 to Sir William Cockayne, Lord Mayor of London who was the first Governor of Londonderry, Ireland. and on his death in 1626 passed to his eldest son Charles, later Viscount Cullen, who was appointed High Sheriff of Northamptonshire for 1636–37.
 His widow remarried to Henry Carey, 1st Earl of Dover, a great-great-grandson of Thomas Boleyn, 1st Earl of Wiltshire, father of Queen Anne Boleyn.
 The 2nd Viscount, Bryen, married Elizabeth Trentham, the great-grandniece of Elizabeth Trentham, Countess of Oxford who was the wife of Edward de Vere, 17th Earl of Oxford, and through her was the heiress to the Trentham estates including both Rocester Abbey and Hedingham Castle.
 Hedingham Castle was the ancestral seat of the House of de Vere since it was awarded to their family by William the Conqueror and those estates would later have to be sold to fund the couple's extravagant lifestyle.

 In 1828 the Hall was sold to William Hope (banquier), the family of Thomas Hope (1769–1831), owners of the Hope & Co.
 Bank and the famous Hope Diamond which is valued at 250 million dollars in present times.
 The Hopes were a famous Dutch banking Dynasty, rivals of the Rothschild family, who were among the richest families in Europe at the time by being the main financiers of the Russian Empress Catherine the Great and the Dutch East India Company (VOC).
 Amsterdam became an international trading center of diamonds because of their dealings with the King of Portugal, being paid in diamonds for their loans.

 After his death in 1854 the estate was sold to Clara Thornhill (later Clarke-Thornhill).
 Charles Dickens was a great friend of Clara and visited Rushton several times.
 The fictitious Haversham Hall in Great Expectations was conceived from the Hall.
 In 1925, Louis(Ludwig) Breitmeyer, a founding director of the De Beers Diamond company leased Rushton Hall.
 The Clarke-Thornhills owned the hall until 1934.
 After the death of William Clarke-Thornhill, the Hall was let to an array of tenants including American socialite James J. Van Alen, married to Emily Astor, daughter of William Backhouse Astor Jr. and sister-in-law of James Roosevelt Roosevelt, older brother of the 32nd President of the United States, Franklin D. Roosevelt.
 Sadly, his brother-in-law John Jacob Astor IV died in the Titanic, and was its wealthiest passenger.
 Their son married Margaret Van Alen Bruguiére, a niece of Frederick William Vanderbilt.
-It was James Van Allen who reinstated much Tudor and Jacobean architectural detail.
+It was James Van Alen who reinstated much Tudor and Jacobean architectural detail.

 It became a Grade I listed building in 1951.